icebreakerone/open-energy-python-infrastructure/_sources/ssl_dev.rst.txt

                             OAuth2 client ID for calls made from this app

 You can set defaults for certificate locations and client ID in the call to `get_command_line_ssl_args`.
-This function produces a `SSLOptions` object from which properties can be extracted to actually run your app with `run_app`
+This function produces a `SSLOptions` object from which properties can be extracted to run your app with `run_app`

-The example data provider from `Providing OE Shared Data`, repeated below, uses `get_command_line_ssl_args` on line 12 to get locations of certificate files as well as the OAuth2 client ID, these are then passed both to the `AccessTokenValidator` on line 18 and the call to actually run the app with `run_app` on line 40.
+The example data provider from `Providing OE Shared Data`, repeated below, uses `get_command_line_ssl_args` on line 12 to get locations of certificate files as well as the OAuth2 client ID, these are then passed both to the `AccessTokenValidator` on line 18 and the call to actually run the app with `run_app` on line 37.

 .. literalinclude:: ../../examples/app.py
     :language: python